ansible/workshops/exercises/ansible_windows/1-tower/README.md

 -------

 Click **Inventories** from the left hand panel.
 You will see the preconfigured Inventory listed.
-Click the Inventories' name **Ansible Workshop Inventory** or the Edit button. ![Edit](images/at_edit.png)
+Click the Inventories' name **Windows Workshop Inventory** or the Edit button. ![Edit](images/at_edit.png)

 Step 2: